ModischFabrications/ModischMatrix/README.md

 Press Shift+Alt+F to apply formatting.

 This project using the Clang Formatter with a style configuration ´.clang-format´ file.
-A fitting extension should be recommended once checking this project out.
+A fitting extension should be recommended when checking this project out.

 ## Known Issues
 Touch2/Top seems to be connected to the onboard LED, can't use it for touch.
 See https://github.com/ModischFabrications/HUB75_Driver_PCB/issues/1 .

-Telegram Bot is technically a connector, especially with admin notifications.